-The City will fully assess the capacity of its stormwater drain system as part of a comprehensive analysis of the city-wide XP-SWMM (Storm Water Management Model) modeling.
-These models will be used to develop runoff volumes and discharge rates at each of the City's 419 outfall structures.
+The City will fully assess the capacity of its stormwater drain system in 2018 as part of a comprehensive analysis of the city-wide XP-SWMM (Storm Water Management Model) modeling.
+The model will be used to develop runoff volumes and discharge rates at each of the City's 419 outfall structures.
 This information will be appended to this WRMP as a minor plan amendment after the modeling and analysis is complete.